 - 1. Required courses: 12 to 14 courses required, including at least eight courses in chemistry (see item 5a): - a.
 General chemistry: One course: CHEM 10; or two courses, one being LPS A or LS 1A, and the other being PHYSCI 10 or PHYSCI 11; or satisfactory placement out of the requirement. - b.
 Inorganic chemistry.
 One course: CHEM 40, or equivalent. - c.
 Organic chemistry: Two courses: CHEM 20 and CHEM 30, or CHEM 17 and CHEM 27, or equivalent. - d.
 Physical chemistry: Two courses: Chosen from CHEM 160 or equivalent; and CHEM 60, CHEM 161, CHEM 163, or equivalent. - e.
 Advanced laboratory: One course: CHEM 100R, CHEM 135, CHEM 145, or CHEM 165.
 Laboratory work performed in CHEM 91R, CHEM 98R, or CHEM 99R may not be counted in fulfillment of the advanced laboratory requirement. - f.
 Chemistry with a strong biological orientation: One course: LS 1A, LPS A, or CHEM 27 or CHEM 170, or MCB 60, MCB 63, MCB 64, MCB 65, or equivalent.
 (LS 1A and LPS A may count for both this requirement and item 1a above; CHEM 27 may count for this requirement and item 1c above.) - g.
 Mathematics: At least one course: MATH 21A or equivalent (for example, MATH 19A, APMTH 21A, MATH 22A, MATH 23A, etc.).
 MATH 21B is strongly recommended. - h.
 Physics: At least two courses: PHYSCI 2, PHYSCI 3, PHYSCI 12A, or PHYSCI 12B; APPHY 50A, APPHY 50B; or the 15A (16), 15B, 15C sequence.
-PHYSICS 15A and PHYSICS 15B alone do not constitute a complete overview of general physics. - i.
-Additional courses as needed to meet the total of 12 in chemistry or in related fields (13 courses needed if the student places into MATH 1B; 14 courses needed if the student must take MATH 1A).
+PHYSICS 15A and PHYSICS 15B alone do not constitute a complete overview of general physics.
+Any two courses from the 15A (16), 15B, 15C sequence fulfills the physics requirement. - Additional courses as needed to meet the total of 12 in chemistry or in related fields (13 courses needed if the student places into MATH 1B; 14 courses needed if the student must take MATH 1A).

 - a.
-Sophomore year: CHEM 91R, optional, for approved students only.
-A few very well-prepared sophomores (or first-year students) who are accepted for laboratory research work may register for CHEM 91R, graded SAT/UNSAT only. - b.
-Junior year: CHEM 98R, optional, for approved students only.
-Graded SAT/UNSAT only.
-Each term of CHEM 98R involves individual reading and research projects under the direction of a member of the staff.
-Junior concentrators are advised to consult with their advisers and to inquire at the Chemistry Undergraduate Studies Office concerning the research program. - c.
-Senior year: CHEM 99R, optional, for approved students only.
-Graded SAT/UNSAT only.
-Each term of CHEM 99R involves individual reading and research projects under the direction of a member of the staff.
-Senior concentrators are advised to consult with their advisers and to inquire at the Chemistry Undergraduate Studies Office concerning the research program. - d.
-Students enrolling in CHEM 91R, CHEM 98R, and CHEM 99R must register the name of their research mentor at the Chemistry Undergraduate Studies Office (chemistryDUS@fas.harvard.edu) before registering for these courses. - 3.
+Sophomore year: CHEM 91R, optional.
+Well-prepared sophomores (or first-year students) who are accepted for laboratory research work may register for CHEM 91R, graded SAT/UNS only. - b.
+Junior year: CHEM 98R, optional.
+Junior concentrators who are accepted for laboratory research work may register for CHEM 98R, graded SAT/UNS only.
+Junior concentrators who are interested in research are encouraged to contact their advisors at chemistrydus@fas.harvard.edu concerning the research program. - c.
+Senior year: CHEM 99R, optional.
+Senior concentrators who are accepted for laboratory research work may register for CHEM 99R, graded SAT/UNS only.
+Senior concentrators who are interested in research are encouraged to contact their advisors at chemistrydus@fas.harvard.edu concerning the research program. - d.
+Students enrolling in CHEM 91R, CHEM 98R, and CHEM 99R must register the name of their research mentor at the Chemistry Undergraduate Studies Office (chemistryDUS@fas.harvard.edu) before enrolling in these courses.
+Chem 91R, 98R, and 99R are repeatable. - 3.
 General examination: None. - 4.
-Thesis: Not required. - 5.
-Other information:
+Thesis: Not required.

 - a.
 Related fields, in the present context, include departmental courses in Physics and Mathematics, Applied Physics and Applied Mathematics, and upper-level departmental courses in Biology, Biochemistry, and Earth and Planetary Sciences that carry a chemistry prerequisite.
-Chemistry courses include many Biochemistry courses. - b.
-Pass/fail: Two courses counted for concentration credit may be taken pass/fail.
-This does not include SAT/UNSAT grades given in CHEM 91R, CHEM 98R, or CHEM 99R.
+Chemistry courses include many Biochemistry courses. - Pass/fail: Two courses counted for concentration credit may be taken pass/fail.
+This does not include SAT/UNS grades given in CHEM 91R, CHEM 98R, or CHEM 99R.